volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 title: Capturing groups in regular expressions
 tag:
   - JavaScript
+metaDescription: JavaScript | Capturing groups in regular expressions allow you to get the part of a match.
+Capturing group can be created by using parentheses.
 teaser: What if we don't only need to check if the given string contains the specific pattern, but get the part of a match?
 You can easily do so by using so-called capturing groups...